-Initially, all referrers should contact Caroline Eaton, based at SENAD Central Office, in order to discuss the prospective resident’s suitability.
+Initially, all referrers should contact Caroline Parker, Group Referrals Manager based at SENAD Central Office, in order to discuss the prospective resident’s suitability.
+Tel: 01332 378840

-A written assessment, social history, medical history and psychological report should be sent to Caroline Eaton, based at SENAD Central Office.
+A written assessment, social history, medical history and psychological report should be sent to Caroline Parker, based at SENAD Central Office.

 Confirmation of funding: